Jan Aart Scholte's globalization

-Cities in Transition : Globalization, Political Change and Urban Development Book by Rita
+Cities in Transition : Globalization, Political Change and Urban Development.
+Rita

 Even in the era of globalization developments appearing in cities are not subject to almost unconditional global forces.
 Universal forces are decisive eventualities in the process of urban restructuring.
 Developments and particularities within a city strongly influence the course of events and the extent to which negative characteristics of globalization might occur.
 Local forces may influence the perceived unstoppable process of globalization, leading to considerable qualitative and quantitative differences in the urban development processes of the globalization era.

 Dialogue and Difference: Feminisms Challenge Globalization - Edited by Marguerite Waller and Sylvia Marcos - Contemporary feminists face the labor of moving beyond the dominant paradigms of knowledge and communication that drive corporate globalization.
 Dialogue and Difference is an essential collection for those interested in globalization, development, gender studies, and activism.